Tsukhishvili-Giorgi/DataAnalystProjectFromScratch_SQL_PBI_SalesAnalysis/README.md

  - Clothing = 339424 (1.52 %)

-           Thus, higher number of product are Bikes.
+           Thus, the higher number of products are Bikes.

 ## [2] Sales VS Budget